 osc plugins.
 One method to accomplish this is shown below.

-# outside of openSUSE-release-tools checkout git clone git clone https://github.com/openSUSE/osc.git # inside openSUSE-release-tools checkout # note the ending /osc which points to the osc directory within the checkout ln -s /path/to/osc/osc ./ # to utilize the wrapper for working on osc plugins from osrt checkout $(realpath ./osc)/../osc-wrapper.py --version
+# outside of openSUSE-release-tools checkout git clone https://github.com/openSUSE/osc.git # inside openSUSE-release-tools checkout # note the ending /osc which points to the osc directory within the checkout ln -s /path/to/osc/osc ./ # to utilize the wrapper for working on osc plugins from osrt checkout $(realpath ./osc)/../osc-wrapper.py --version

-A containerized OBS can be started via one command.
+Using Docker Compose, a containerized OBS can be started via one command.
 The default credentials are

 osc -A local api /about